brettz9/jamilih/README.md

 Rationale
 ========
-Provide round-trippable JSON/JavaScript serialization as with JsonML, but with template-friendly capacity to insert fragments or child nodes.
+Provide round-trippable JSON/JavaScript serialization as with JsonML, but with all items at a given array level being the same type of item (unless marked with a deeper level of nesting) and with a slightly more template-friendly capacity to inline insert fragments or child nodes (e.g., as by function return).

 Rules (summary)
 ==============